-The Applicant owns the upland adjoining the lease premises.
-The subject facilities are privately owned and maintained, used for the docking and mooring of boats, and facilitate recreational boating.
-Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
-Resources Code, § 6503.5).
+The subject facilities are privately owned and maintained by the Applicant.
+The boathouse and appurtenant facilities are used for recreational boating.
+Recreational boating is a water dependent use that is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
+(Pub.
+Resources Code, § 6503.5.)
+The subject facilities are located directly waterward of the upland property and occupy a relatively small area of the river.
+The proposed lease will not interfere with navigation and does not substantially interfere with any Public Trust needs at this time or the foreseeable future.